CMSgov/bluebutton-site-static/_posts/2018-03-26-Sample-Applications.md

 - Node.js: <a href="https://github.com/CMSgov/bluebutton-sample-client-nodejs" target="_blank">bluebutton-sample-client-nodejs</a>
 - Python/Django: <a href="https://github.com/CMSgov/bluebutton-sample-client-django" target="_blank">bluebutton-sample-client-django</a>

-In future blog posts we will cover how to install, configure and run each of these sample applications.
+In future blog posts we will cover how to install, configure, and run each of these sample applications.